vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 message11
 ```

-You should see output similar to the following from the SilKitAdapterQemu application:
+You should see output similar to the following from the sil-kit-adapter-qemu application:
 ```
 [2023-03-30 11:17:54.376] [SilKitAdapterQemu] [debug] QEMU >> SIL Kit: message1